voidemeries/WorkDayTracker/FIREBASE_SETUP.md

 3. Navigate to "Realtime Database" in the left sidebar
 4. Click "Create Database"
 5. Choose a location (preferably close to your users)
+   - US: `us-central1`
+   - Europe: `europe-west1`
+   - Asia: `asia-southeast1`
 6. Start in **test mode** initially, then apply the security rules above
 7. Click "Enable"
+8. **Important**: After creating the database, copy the database URL shown at the top
+   - It will look like: `https://your-project-default-rtdb.REGION.firebasedatabase.app`
+   - If the app shows a region warning, update `client/src/lib/firebase.ts` line 14 with the correct URL

 ## Applying Security Rules